ZheC/Realtime_Multi-Person_Pose_Estimation/README.md

 ### Training Steps
 - Run `cd training; bash getData.sh` to obtain the COCO images in `dataset/COCO/images/`, keypoints annotations in `dataset/COCO/annotations/` and [COCO official toolbox](https://github.com/pdollar/coco) in `dataset/COCO/coco/`.
 - Run `getANNO.m` in matlab to convert the annotation format from json to mat in `dataset/COCO/mat/`.
-- Run `genCOCOMask.m` in matlab to obatin the mask images for unlabled person.
+- Run `genCOCOMask.m` in matlab to obatin the mask images for unlabeled person.
 You can use 'parfor' in matlab to speed up the code.
 - Run `genJSON('COCO')` to generate a json file in `dataset/COCO/json/` folder.
 The json files contain raw informations needed for training.
 - Run `python genLMDB.py` to generate your LMDB.
 (You can also download our LMDB for the COCO dataset (189GB file) by: `bash get_lmdb.sh`)
 - Download our modified caffe: [caffe_train](https://github.com/CMU-Perceptual-Computing-Lab/caffe_train).
 Compile pycaffe.
 It will be merged with caffe_rtpose (for testing) soon.